karadeskin/reframe/README.md

 ## Features

--  **Chatbot** using simple NLP to engage users in supportive conversation
+- Chatbot using simple NLP to engage users in supportive conversation
--  **Sentiment analysis** with TextBlob to monitor emotional trends
+- Sentiment analysis with TextBlob to monitor emotional trends
--  **Daily journaling prompts** for guided self-reflection
+- Daily journaling prompts for guided self-reflection
--  **Mood and sentiment visualizations** over time
+- Mood and sentiment visualizations over time
+- Shareable journal entries with unique IDs for easy reflection and collaboration
+- Shared entry viewer for loading and reading journal entries by ID
 - Local data logging

 ## Tech Stack